 What We Loved

-2. Best Magnetic 0402 Roofing Hammer by REAL STEEL
+2. Magnetic Roofing Hammer 0403 by REAL STEEL

 Next up on our best roofing hammers list is this magnetic tool crafted by none other than REAL STEEL.
 This brand is among the best-known brands when it comes to specializing in making top-quality tools.